Saturday, June 20, 2020

 • keep us from being who we need to be.

-The point for us today is that Jesus does not play second fiddle to other commitments.
+The point for us today is that Jesus does not play a secondary role to other commitments.
 Re-ordering commitments is a central moment in our discipleship.
 Here, Jesus is saying that discipleship means strengthening our faith ties to Jesus.
 A true disciple will value a relationship with Christ over other relationships.
 If we are not literally hating family, we are not to worship them either.
 A disciple knows his or her vocation or mission in life.

 Motivational speaker Tony Robbins encountered Mother Teresa in Mexico, and asked her, "What gives you total ecstasy?"
 "It's to see people die with smiles on their faces," she answered.
 The lesson here: "You've got to know what drives you," Robbins says.
 "What your purpose is in life."[49]
 A disciple has faith-ties that give purpose in life and follow the call of Christ regardless of what family members think.